Every year thousands of bloggers invest in a blog planner of some description to help them plan their goals for the following 12 months.

 As you can imagine we all work differently based on how fast we write articles as well as the resources that we have available.

-Is it possible to have a blog planner that appeals to the masses?
+Is it possible to have a blog post planner template that appeals to the masses?
 Or at least one that can be customised to suit the needs of a wide variety of people?

 At first, we need to ask if there is a standard operating procedure (SOP) for everyone in blog land?